-PARADES will define in collaboration with UC Berkeley the verification component of the Metropolis II framework.
+TRENTO will continue (starting Sept 1st 2009) to define in collaboration with UC Berkeley the verification component of the Metropolis II framework.
 The verification algorithms in the framework will include formal verification of interfaces, of successive refinement relations and joint execution of operational and denotational descriptions.